0exp/redis_queued_locks/README.md

 </details>

 <details>
-  <summary>swarmize the new current ruby process that should run the flush zombies elemnt that will drop zombie locks, zombie hosts and their lock requests:</summary>
+  <summary>(kill zombies in a background) swarmize the new current ruby process that should run the flush zombies elemnt that will drop zombie locks, zombie hosts and their lock requests:</summary>

   ```ruby
   [8] pry(main)> rql.swarmize!